Tanz0rz/haxe-fmod/extension/haxe/core-api-dsp.md

 # core-api-dsp

 ## FMOD_DSP_CALLBACK
-verdict: cannot FMOD calls it on its mixer thread, no Haxe target can run code there.
+verdict: cannot FMOD calls it on its mixer thread.
+No Haxe target can run code there.
 Dsp.setParameterData copies its bytes, so no release callback is needed.

 ## FMOD_DSP_CALLBACK_TYPE
 verdict: bound